Rights Leaders Must Surrender

 How will this affect the people I lead?

-Could this confuse, discourage, or distract someone?
+Could it confuse, discourage, or distract someone?

-Does this bring credibility to my testimony?
+Does it undermine or add credibility to my testimony?

 Prayer